 Why should we use Nodejs?

 Why is Node.js so famous?
 Before the release of Node.js, mostly all web applications were based on a stateless request-response framework.
-It used to make the work of developers tougher because, in order to ensure that the web session state is maintained, they always had to be sure that the right code has been written in the right place while users were working with the system.
+It used to make the work of developers tougher because, to ensure that the web session state is maintained, they always had to be sure that the right code has been written in the right place while users were working with the system.

 But this issue got sorted out with the release of Node.js as now the users can work in real-time and they can have 2-way communication with the server, i.e., anyone, be it client or server, both can start the communication.